Why You Need Strong Boundaries as a New Mom

 You are in full nesting mode for your little bundle of joy.
 You got the room ready, multiple cute outfits, all the bottles, freezer meals and frozen padsicles.
 Your life is all ready to start as a family of 3 (or 4 if you’re having twins).
 But have you thought about how your and your family’s boundaries will change once it’s no longer a family of 2?
-It may seem so insignificant compared to all the other things you need to prepare but it’s actually one of the most important things for your family’s (and yours) wellbeing.
+It may seem so insignificant compared to all the other things you need to prepare but it’s actually one of the most important things for your family’s (and your) wellbeing.

 What are Boundaries

 First, what are boundaries?
 Boundaries are simply limits on what we allow in our lives.
 They help guard our well being and serve as a reminder of what types of behavior we are comfortable with.